Claydee: Life and career

 In 2018, Lupa released the song "Later Bitches" with his musical side project The Prince Karma.
 It reached #12 on the Worldwide Shazam Chart and amassed more than 150 million Spotify streams.
 The song was later used for the beer company Desperados' "We Are the Party" advertising campaign in 2020.
 It was eventually certified Platinum in France and Gold in Germany.

 Claydee collaborated with Greek singer Eleni Foureira on the song "Loquita" in 2019.
 The song won the "Best Duet" award at the MAD Video Music Awards in 2020.

 Claydee released the single "Detente" in 2021.
 The song became viral on TikTok, amassing more than 9 million views.

-Claydee collaborated with Greek pop sensation Josephine on the song "Babe ti Exeis?"
+Claydee collaborated with Greek singer Josephine on the song "Babe ti Exeis?"

 Producer and songwriter

 Experience he gained while working for MTV Greece led to work as a producer and a songwriter, under his alias Beetkraft, beginning with the song "The End" by Reckless, which was released by Sony Music Greece and reached a top-rank position in the UK Club Charts.
 He went on to write and produce, under his real name, "Last Summer" sung by Nikos Ganos, the Track of the Year at the 2011 MAD TV Awards.
 The track was released by Heaven Music in Greece and in 35 countries internationally.

 In 2011, he co-wrote "Tonight" with Playmen, sung by Tamta, which reached No.1 in the airplay charts in Greece.
 Songs under his alias Beetkraft include "Agries diatheseis" by Kostas Martakis, "Niose tin Kardia" by Tamta (in which he raps as well) and "To allo sou miso" for Sakis Rouvas, featured in his double platinum album Parafora.